lmorchard/blog.decafbad.com/_posts/2004-12-13-the-meta-lathe.markdown

 ---
-wordpress_id: 576
+comments_archived: true
+date: '2004-12-13T13:26:45-05:00'
+excerpt: You don't want to use a metal lathe in your living room, and you
+    wouldn't want to let just anyone loose on the thing unless they knew what they were doing.
+As shop in junior high taught me, a lathe is powerful tool capable of doing quite a variety of things.
+Some of those things leave you with jewelry and maybe more tools, and other (mis-)uses leave you with nasty injuries.
 layout: post
 title: The Meta Lathe
-excerpt: You don't want to use a metal lathe in your living room, and you wouldn't want to let just anyone loose on the thing unless they knew what they were doing.
-As shop in junior high taught me, a lathe is powerful tool capable of doing quite a variety of things.
-Some of those things leave you with jewelry and maybe more tools, and other (mis-)uses leave you with nasty injuries.
-date: "2004-12-13T13:26:45-05:00"
+wordpress_id: 576
 wordpress_slug: the-meta-lathe
 wordpress_url: http://www.decafbad.com/blog/?p=576
 ---